RikudouSage/LemmyWebhook/README.md

       - LEMMY_HOST=postgres # the hostname of the postgres database
       - REDIS_HOST=redis # the hostname of the redis server, you can use the above redis container if you define it as part of this stack
       - LEMMY_PASSWORD=superSecr3t # the password to the postgres database
+      - API_REGISTRATION_ENABLED=1 # whether to allow users to register themselves via the api
     ports:
       - 8080:80 # you can skip this, if you don't use the management api
     volumes: